 An espresso machine doesn’t work very well if it’s not cleaned regularly, now does it?
 Even though it might seem you won’t have any work around it and that it’s simple and easy to maintain, you’ll still have to take care of it, so it doesn’t lose its effectiveness.

-Additionally, a well-kept espresso machine will last longer for you and will produce even tastier espresso.
+Additionally, a well-kept and clean espresso machine will last longer for you and will produce even tastier espresso.

 Here are some tips you should follow if you want to keep your espresso machine nice and clean:

 You might think that cleaning an espresso machine inside-and-out is difficult and tedious.
 The truth is, all you need to do is add a cleaning solution to the hot water.

 Don’t forget to insert a filter called the ‘blind filter’ into the portafilter.
 You should run the machine for around 5 seconds by letting hot water flow.
 Fill the portafilter with a cleaning solution that won’t damage the machine and repeat the same process.